 “That’s why we fought so hard to get our amendments into HB 1001.
 Just a few weeks ago, my caucus stood on the Senate floor and offered around 40 amendments to the budget.
 Nearly all of them were voted down.
 Still, we kept on fighting, because we knew we had to do all we could for the Hoosiers who are struggling right now.
 And our persistence paid off.

-“Thanks to the federal funds from President Joe Biden’s American Rescue Plan, we were able to see many Indiana Senate Democratic Caucus priority items included in this budget.
+“Thanks to the good economic position our state is in, we were able to see many Indiana Senate Democratic Caucus priority items included in this budget.

 “Our mission to increase funding for K-12 education and food banks, provide localities with support to give our teachers a salary increase, grant raises to direct support providers, restore funding for mental health and addiction—all of those goals are accomplished in this most recent budget.